sifis-home/wp2-documents/wp2-deliverable-2.1/software-assessment.md

 A good deal of _functional_ requirements cannot be automatically assessed and require dedicated professional insights in order to be confirmed.
 The approach of declaring capabilities and other form of software contract allows some automatic assessment of the intended behavior.

-> **TODO**: define a diagram to better show the separation among functional and non-functional requirements

 The wp2.x focus is on providing tools to automate the software assessment in order to minimize the effort to maximize the software quality.

 We will better describe a series of tools adopted in this project in *deliverable 2.2*.

 ## Functional requirements

-> Assigned to @60pElkHvRuOJcPgiD0CZIQ

-Even if assessing functional requirements is generally a manual process that often requires domain expertise, few important requirements have good automation possibility.
+Even if assessing functional requirements is generally a manual process that often requires domain expertise, there are few automation chance.

 ### Documentation

-> Assigned to @60pElkHvRuOJcPgiD0CZIQ

-It is not generally possible to make sure that the user documentation are in sync with the software itself without having developers and Q/A cross-checking manually.
+It is not generally possible to make sure that the user documentation are in sync with the software itself without having developers and Quality Assurance experts cross-checking manually.

-The developer documentation can have a partial automatic assessment.
-While human intervention is needed to make sure the documentation is in sync, it is easy to detect where the documentation is missing completely.
+The developer documentation, though, can have a partial automatic assessment.
+While human intervention is needed to make sure the documentation is in sync, it is easy to detect where the documentation is missing completely and make so that new code with no documentation is not accepted.

 ### Behavior

-> Assigned to @60pElkHvRuOJcPgiD0CZIQ
+#### Testing
 Unit and integration testing are a widespread alternative to the more formal and cumbersome design by contract.
 Both allows some automatic verification of the software behavior.

-In both cases writing the tests requires a creative effort, but running the tests and set up a proper Continuous Integration environment does not.
+In both cases writing the tests requires a creative effort, but running the tests in a proper Continuous Integration environment does not require further human effort.

+#### Sandboxing
 Some platform provide means to restrict the application to use the least amount of privileges, this is a easy an practical mean to ensure that the application cannot misbehave.

-iOS capabilities and Android Manifest Permission are good examples, macOS Gatekeeper on the other hand is a good case study on how this restrictions may cause more problems than the ones they are supposed to solve.
+iOS capabilities and Android Manifest Permission are good examples, macOS Gatekeeper on the other hand is a good case study on how badly set restrictions may cause more problems than the ones they are supposed to solve.

 ## Non-functional requirements

-> Assigned to @60pElkHvRuOJcPgiD0CZIQ

 The most important non-functional requirement is *maintanability*.

 *Software maintainability* is defined as the ease of maintaining software during the delivery of its releases.
 Maintainability is defined by the ISO 9126 standard as

-> The ability to identify and fix a fault within a software component
->
-> -- [@iso-9126] and by the ISO/IEC 25010:2011 standard as

-> degree of effectiveness and efficiency with which a product or system can be modified by the intended maintainers
+_The ability to identify and fix a fault within a software component_ [@iso-9126] and by the ISO/IEC 25010:2011 standard as _degree of effectiveness and efficiency with which a product or system can be modified by the intended maintainers_ [@iso-25010].
->
-> -- [@iso-25010]

 Maintainability is an integrated software measure that encompasses some code characteristics, such as readability, documentation quality, simplicity, and understandability of source code [@aggarwal2002integrated].